aletheia-foundation/aletheia-admin/minutes-monthly-cc-meeting.md

 ## Action Items
 * [ ] Kolt to start working on incorporating Angular into the Aletheia app
-* [ ] Kade will then sit down with Lisa to budget regarding Ethereum main net
+* [x] Kade will then sit down with Lisa to budget regarding Ethereum main net - looks like Casper might cover this
 * [ ] Rob to push code for smart contracts